Skip to content Skip to Programs Navigation

 Inclusion is one of our core values.
 Every individual should have the same access to opportunities, be treated equitably and feel valued.
 Our community celebrates diversity as a source of strength and welcomes different backgrounds, opinions and experiences.
 We welcome new ideas and perspectives along with vigorous debate so that learn from each other.
 As we develop a better understanding and appreciation of our differences, we can reach our full potential as individuals and as a community.

-We want to represent the communities in which we live, work and serve, and we are working to build a diverse, inclusive community where we:
+We want to represent the communities in which we live, work and serve, and build an inclusive community where we:

 • Welcome all identities, cultures and perspectives